Ryan Brierley

-Ryan Brierley (born 12 March 1992) is a Scotland international rugby league footballer who plays as a goal-kicking or for the Oldham RLFC in the RFL Championship.
+Ryan Brierley (born 12 March 1992) is a former Scotland international rugby league footballer who last played as a goal-kicking or for Oldham in the RFL Championship.
+He is the currently the Chief executive officer of Salford Red Devils.

 He previously played for the Leigh Centurions over two separate spells in the Championship and in the Super League.
-Brierley has also played for the Huddersfield Giants in the top flight and the Toronto Wolfpack in the lower tiers, and spent time on loan from Toronto at the Centurions in the second tier.
+Brierley has also played for Salford Red Devils, Huddersfield Giants and Hull KR in the top flight and Toronto Wolfpack and Oldham in the lower tiers, and spent time on loan from Toronto at Leigh in the second tier.

 Background

 Brierley was born in Preston, Lancashire, England.
 After moving to Bolton as a two-year old, Brierley played junior rugby with local club Westhoughton Lions.

 Club career

 Early career

 Brierley joined Castleford Tigers academy in 2009, and appeared in a first team friendly for Castleford early in 2012, scoring a try against York City Knights.

 Leigh Centurions

 After failing to get an opportunity in the first team with Castleford, Brierley joined Leigh Centurions.
 Brierley's first appearance for the club came on Saturday 7 January 2012 when he scored two tries in a friendly victory away to Super League neighbours Salford.

 He became a prolific try-scorer at the club, finishing as the club's top try-scorer for four consecutive seasons between 2012 and 2015.
 He moved into the club's top 5 all-time leading try-scorers with 133 in 125 appearances following a two-try display against Bradford Bulls on 28 February 2016, which was his last match for the club.